mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ~/multisiteapp$ rails generate camaleon_cms:install
 ```

-Another great resource to get you started (including CMS-usage instructions & Heroku deployment etc.) can be found here: [Up and Running with Camaleon CMS](https://www.sitepoint.com/up-and-running-with-camaleon-cms/).
-But read on before you push your app to Heroku:

 ## Edit config.json

 Camaleon CMS offers advanced role-based User Management.
-You can create CMS-users of different roles & either share them across all Sites of the CMS-installation - or you can assign CMS-users to specific Sites only.
+You can create CMS-users of different roles & either share them across all sites of the CMS-installation - or you can assign CMS-users to specific sites only.
 The latter is meant for usecases like ours: Utilize Camaleon CMS to serve sites for different clients & allow those clients to use the CMS to update their sites.
-To achieve this, you need to edit the `config/system.json`-file (that was created when you run the `rails generate camaleon_cms:install` generator during the CMS-installation process) accordingly.
+To achieve this, you need to edit the previously created `config/system.json`-file accordingly.
 All you need to do here is to set the config-option `"users_share_sites"` to `false`:

 ```javascript
 // config/system.json